 Permanently Restricted Net Assets - Net assets whose use is limited by donor-imposed restrictions that neither expire by the passage of time nor can be fulfilled or otherwise removed by action of the Association.
-The restrictions stipulate that resources be maintained permanently but permit the Association to expend the income generated in accordance with the provisions of the agreements.
-The Association had no permanently restricted net assets as of July 31, 2015 and 2014.
+The Association had no permanently restricted net assets as of July 31, 2016 and 2015.